hu-ng/regresion-and-bootstrapping/README.md

 To run the code:

-- Have RStudio installed
+- Have RStudio installed.
-- Clone the repo and open `code.R`
+- Clone the repo and open `code.R`.
 - (Optional) Import the included workspace.
 - Execute the file.